defund12/defund12.org/_emails/us/colorado/boulder.md

   My name is [NAME] and I am a resident of [NEIGHBORHOOD].
 I am writing to you regarding the harassment of Zayd Atkinson, a resident of Boulder and a student at Naropa University, by the Boulder Police Department.
 Instead of funding the harassment of Boulder residents of color, the city should fund affordable housing.

-  Several council members have based their campaigns on a platform that supports affordable housing for the residents of Boulder, yet no laws have changed regarding the number of unrelated people who can live together in a house.
-The budget for the Boulder Police Department is $37,000,000 while the budget for Housing and Human Services is less than $5,000,000.
-I strongly suggest that the Boulder Police Department be defunded immediately and that the money go towards creating affordable housing within city limits.
+  Based on the 2020 budget that you approved in October 2019, the Boulder Police Department received $38,629,082, which represents a ~8% increase since 2018.
+Meanwhile, the budget for Housing and Human Services for 2020 is $21,655,671, representing a staggering **28%** reduction in budget since 2018.
+Most of those cuts come from a reduction in funding to "Community Investment" for Housing.
+That's untenable, especially from a city that prides itself in promoting equity.
+I strongly suggest that the Boulder Police Department be defunded immediately and that the money go towards creating and maintaining affordable housing within city limits.
+I would also like to see policy enacted around increasing limits on unrelated residents within a home.

   Thank you for your time,